Nmap for Pentester: Port Status

 As we can see in idle scan the zombie it is showing state closed|filtered for port 80.

-An idle scan consists of three steps that are repeated for each port:
+An idle scan repeats three steps for each port:

-2. Forge a SYN packetfrom the zombie and send it to the desired port on the target.
-Depending on the port state, the target’s reaction may or may not cause the zombie’s IP ID to be incremented.
+- Forge a SYN packet from the zombie and send it to the desired port on the target.
+Depending on the port state, the target may or may not cause the zombie’s IP ID to increment.

-3. Probe the zombie’s IP ID again.
-The target port state is then determined by comparing this new IP ID with the one recorded in step 1.
+- Probe the zombie’s IP ID again.
+Compare this new IP ID with the one recorded in step 1 to determine the target port state.

 We check Wireshark and find that find the entire process.